tbcgit/cleanbar/README.md

 All these generated files are stored in the ``res_4barcodes`` folder.

 On the other hand, all sequences analyzed with 2 or 3 identical barcodes are stored in different files in the ``res_23barcodes`` folder.
+The file names are generated using the labels of the shared barcodes.

 Additionally, a file ``<file_input>_1_0_bar.fq`` is generated with all the reads where no barcodes have been detected at either end.